patisankar/system-design/springboot_app_slow.md

 # Debugging a Slow Spring Boot Service in Production

-First I’d quantify the slowdown using p95/p99 latency, traffic, error rate, CPU, memory, and saturation metrics.
-Then I’d use tracing and metrics to localize whether time is spent in the Spring Boot app, database, or downstream calls.

-I’d check JVM health, GC, thread pools, and Hikari connection pool metrics, because many latency issues come from contention or pool exhaustion.
-I’d compare recent deploys, config changes, and traffic changes to identify what changed.
-If observability isn’t enough, I’d take thread dumps or a safe profiler snapshot.

-In parallel, I’d mitigate user impact through rollback, scaling, feature flags, or traffic shedding.
-After restoring service, I’d fix the root cause and add guards like better alerts, caching, indexes, circuit breakers, or capacity tuning.

 **Confirm → Isolate → Measure → Narrow → Mitigate → Fix → Prevent**